microsauce/gravy/README.md

 ### Routes

 A route is a mapping between a URI pattern and one or more handlers (Closure objects).
-URI patterns can be defined as strings with wildcards and named parameters (:parmName).
+URI patterns can be defined as strings with wildcards and named parameters (:parmName) or as regular expressions.
 You can define a handler for each supported http method (get, head, delete, put, post, and options) or you may define a general purpose handler (Route.handler) to service any and all request methods.
 In Java enterprise terms routes are (basically) filters.
 They are matched in the order they are defined.
 They may issue a response or hand control to the next Route in the chain (via chain.doFilter()).

 Examples: